juju/docs/src/en/charms-storage.md

 the total number of storage instances below the minimum, Juju will return an error.

-It is not possible to add storage to a model without also attaching it to a unit.
+It is not possible to add new storage to a model without also attaching it to a unit.
 However, with the `juju import-filesystem` command, you can add storage to a model that has been previously released from a removed model.